- Recordings player: You're here. This is where the magic happens and you get to see how users interact with your site.

 - Actions - lists the number of actions taken by the user in the session.
 Clicking this link will open the Actions tab which is discussed in the next section!

-- User Attributes (Business and Scale plans only) - displays the most recent User Attributes captured for the user's session at the point the Recording ended.
+- User Attributes (Observe Business and Observe Scale plans only) - displays the most recent User Attributes captured for the user's session at the point the Recording ended.
 Attributes may be associated with the same user in the future, but that will not retroactively change the attributes shown in the recording.

 5. Actions tab